wp-plugins/json-content-importer/readme.txt

 [jsoncontentimporter
   url="http://...json"
-  numberofdisplayeditems="number: how many items of level 1 should be displayed? display all: leave empty or set -1" basenode="starting point of datasets, the base-node in the JSON-Feed where the data is" ]
+  numberofdisplayeditems="number: how many items of level 1 should be displayed? display all: leave empty or set -1" urlgettimeout="number: who many seconds for loading url till timeout?" basenode="starting point of datasets, the base-node in the JSON-Feed where the data is" ]
 Any HTML-Code plus "basenode"-datafields wrapped in "{}" {subloop:"basenode_subloop":"number of subloop-datasets to be displayed"}
-Any HTML-Code plus "basenode_subloop"-datafields wrapped in "{}" {/subloop:"basenode_subloop"}
+Any HTML-Code plus "basenode_subloop"-datafields wrapped in "{}".
+If JSON-data is HTML add "html" flag like "{fieldname:html}"
+{/subloop:"basenode_subloop"}
 [/jsoncontentimporter]

 * If the subloop is not an object but an array, e.g.:
 "{subloop-array:type:5}{1:ifNotEmptyAddRight:aa&lt;br&gt;bb}{2:ifNotEmptyAddLeft:AA}{3:ifNotEmptyAddRight:BB}{/subloop-array}"
 shows the first, second and third entry of that array, modified by ifNotEmptyAddLeft and ifNotEmptyAddRight (see below).

+* New in Version 1.1.2: "HTML-display of JSON-HTML-Data" and the shortcode-parameter "urlgettimeout" for http-timeout

 * New in Version 1.1.0: Insert "basenode_subloop" in closing tag of "subloop" / "subloop-array".
 If there is only one "subloop" / "subloop-array" it's not importaint.
 But if there are two or more its easier for the the template engine to detect and connect opening- and closing-tags when they obvious match.